 - Careful reality checks should be done with the parties to ensure that the terms of the agreement are realistic and within their scope of authority.

 - Carefully review each item in the terms of agreement with both parties to ensure that each item is correct and appropriately captures each party’s intent.
 You should read each item out loud and ask each party if the wording is accurate.
-Each party should be able to understand their responsibilities in the terms of agreement.
+Each party should be able to understand their responsibilities in the terms of the agreement.

 - Keep in mind that the Memorandum of Agreement is a Settlement Agreement; therefore, appropriate personnel will need to clearly understand the terms of the agreement in order to effectuate the contents of the agreement.